Sarah Lohman, Food Historian

 Sarah is a Food History Project advisor.
 She visits the Central Coast multiple times a year to conduct Food History Week lectures and events.
 Be sure to check our calendar for upcoming events.

-Please note, as an Amazon Associate we earn from qualifying purchases.
+*Please note, as an Amazon Associate Sarah earns money from qualifying purchases.